sonic-net/SONiC/doc/SONiC_OC_NTP_HLD.md

 ntp authentication-key 2 md5 ntp_client2
 ```

-This command defines an authentication key with key number, authentication type and password.
+NTP client uses this command to define an authentication key with key number, authentication type and password.
 The key number is from 1 to 65535.
 The authentication type supported is MD5, SHA1 and SHA2-256.
 The password is configured with plaintext the first time.
-In runnning-configuration, it is encrypted with the flag "encrypted" at the end.
-Authentication key can then be configured with encrypted format and "encrypted" flag.
+In runnning-configuration, it is encrypted and is indicated with "encrypted" at the end.
+Authentication key can then be configured with the encrypted format and "encrypted" flag.

 ##### ntp trusted key